DalesBus - Public Transport in the Yorkshire Dales

 Volunteers Wanted

-We have ambitious plans to develop the DalesBus network into and around the Yorkshire Dales.
+We have ambitious plans to further develop the DalesBus network into and around the Yorkshire Dales.
 To help us achieve our aims of improving sustainable access into and around the area we are now looking for more volunteers with Marketing, Fundraising or Community Liaison knowledge, skills and expertise.

 Background

 DalesBus serves a wide range of catchment communities across the North of England, including the urban areas of West Yorkshire, East Lancashire, and Teesside.
 The network has expanded over the years and now supports fifteen summer weekend services linking all the surrounding urban areas to the Dales, with services to Malham, Upper Wharfedale, Wensleydale, Swaledale and Nidderdale.
 These include services scheduled to connect with other bus and train services, in particular on the Leeds - Settle - Carlisle line.
-In winter months five Sunday services continue, serving Nidderdale, Upper Wharfedale and Wensleydale.
+In winter months five Sunday services continue, serving Malhamdale, Nidderdale, Upper Wharfedale and Wensleydale.

 DalesBus also provides a much-valued service for local communities within the Dales who otherwise would have no transport on Saturdays, Sundays, and Bank Holidays, thereby further isolating those without access to their own transport.
-Over 30,000 passenger journeys were made on services managed by D&BCIC in 2019-20.
+Over 50,000 passenger journeys were made on services managed by D&BCIC in 2023-24.

 D&BCIC is managed by a voluntary Board of Directors who deal not only with strategy, but also the day-to-day activities of managing of the DalesBus network, including contracting commercial operators to provide the bus services.
 They are assisted by a wider team of volunteers who help with tasks such as social media posting, the distribution of publicity materials and updating of bus stop displays.